Catholic Board of Education, Pakistan: Lahore

 The Catholic Board of Education in the Archdiocese of Lahore, runs over 140 schools, the majority of which are Urdu-medium and set up in the remote areas of the city.
 Over 30,000 children receive a cheap but high quality education, regardless of caste, colour or creed.

 The education department of Punjab announced on July 28, 1996, that it planned to denationalize schools in the province.
 There are 43 Catholic schools among them in four dioceses: 17 in Lahore, 11 in Faisalabad, eight in Islamabad-Rawalpindi and seven in Multan.

 The Lahore archdiocese's Catholic Board of Education, announced that, starting in April 2007, Catholic educational institutions would offer career-guidance programs for grades 6-10.
 Archbishop Lawrence Saldanha of Lahore, is the CBE chairman.
 Catholic educational services go back to 1856, when the first Catholic school was opened by Jesus and Mary Sisters in Sialkot.

 On April 23, 2009, at a gala awards ceremony organized by Lahore archdiocese's Catholic Board of Education (CBE) at St. Anthony's College in Lahore.
 Imran Masood, Minister of Education for Punjab province, congratulated the Catholic Board of Education for many years of outstanding services.
 He appealed for more Catholic contributions in the future, urging, the CBE to open colleges and universities.
 He assured the grant of a charter of recognition.
 He presented awards to more than 100 long-serving teachers and support staff members in recognition of the more than 25 years of meritorious service each has given to schools belonging to Lahore archdiocese.

 The Catholic Board of Education is trying to provide teachers with better in-service training as one way to improve the quality of education.

 Faisalabad

 In October 2019, the Catholic Board of Education organised a preparatory course to help Catholics enter the civil service.
 35 men and women attended the course held at the CBE Hall.

+Multan

+The Catholic Board of Education, Multan, currently manages 27 schools which provide education to thousands.
+In a December 12, 2022 interview Bishop-elect Yousaf Sohan outlined his plans to promote education in the diocese.
+He plans to build more schools and enable homeless children to access education.